abbreviatedman/fast/readme.md

 ##### Setting All Of A Slide's List Items To Be Incremental

-You can use FAST's `incremental-list` style directive to make a slide's whole list appear incrementally.
+You can use FAST's `incremental-list` Style Directive to make a slide's whole list appear incrementally.

 ```md
 ## What We'll Cover